| Internet-Draft | pcaplinktype | December 2025 |

 LINKTYPE_SCTP¶

-SCTP packets, as defined by RFC 4960 , with no lower-level protocols such as IPv4 or IPv6¶
+SCTP packets, with no lower-level protocols such as IPv4 or IPv6¶

 LINKTYPE_USBPCAP¶